January 27, 2015

 10 Tips to Help Overcome Creative Block

-Being creative full-time is never an easy endeavor.
-In fact it’s almost impossible to always be creating quality work that is both original and functional.
+Being a creative full-time is never an easy endeavor.
+In fact, it’s almost impossible to always be creating quality work that is both original and functional.
 Designers need a balance between life and their creative side to really capture what it is they are after when producing work for both themselves and their clients or business.